When you set out to outsmart heartburn, it’s not just about the foods you eat -- or when (and how fast) you eat them.

 - Unwind before bed.
 Do something that relaxes you, whether it’s gentle stretching, meditation, prayer, or just taking a few deep breaths.
 Don’t have a drink.
 Alcohol can cause nighttime heartburn.

 - Don't go to bed with a full stomach.
 Eat meals at least 2 hours to 3 hours before lying down.
 This will give food time to digest and acid levels a chance to drop.

 - Stop the starters.
 Stay away from foods and beverages that trigger your heartburn symptoms.
 For example, onions, peppermint, chocolate, caffeinated drinks such as coffee, citrus fruits or juices, tomatoes, or high-fat foods bother some people.

 - Shed some pounds.
 If you are overweight, losing weight will ease heartburn symptoms.

 - Stop smoking.
-Nicotine, one of the main ingredients in cigarette smoke, can weaken the muscle that controls the opening between the esophagus and stomach.
-That opens the door to heartburn.
+Nicotine, one of the main ingredients in cigarette smoke, can weaken the muscle that controls closing the area between the esophagus and stomach.
+This can lead to heartburn.

 - Keep a diary or heartburn log.
 Note when heartburn hits and what seems to trigger it.